Jspl0it/PenetrationTestingNotes/README.md

 - **Inspector** - Learn how to inspect page elements and make changes to view usually blocked content.
 - **Debugger** - Inspect and control the flow of a page's JavaScript
 - **Network** - See all the network requests a page makes.

+# Content Discovery

+Learn the various ways of discovering hidden or private content on a web-server that could lead to new vulnerabilities.

+## In the process of being completed